 In India, in many places, the ambient temperature goes to more than 45 degrees.
 Just check the maximum ambient temperature allowed for the laptop as per the datasheet, you are going to buy or have bought already.
 Do it yourself.
 You will learn something more.

-If you want more knowledge then watch the below video:
+If you want more knowledge, then watch the video below:

 Further, read my special article on “How to use an open circuit CT transformer”